artsandmetaphysics/goodlifeodyssey/documents/the-master-and-margarita.md

 > = (p.
 273)

 At the epilogue of the novel concludes by describing how all of Moscow, and the big investigation of Wooland's supernatural séance, was all explained away by the rational investigators.

-## Thoughts

-I enjoyed reading *The Master and Margarita* because it was funny, fantastical, and well-written.
-It feels like the novel forms a coherent whole, perhaps embedded in many subtle Christian and Fäuste references, but any concrete message, at least for an American reader, is beyond reach.

-Wooland, Homeless, Pontius Pilate, and Margarita were my favourite characters.

 ## Quotes